WWCP-TV: History

 WWCP was the first Fox affiliate in the nation to refuse to air O. J. Simpson's two-night interview special with Judith Regan on November 27 and 29, 2006.
 The controversial program, called If I Did It, Here's How It Happened, resulted in the station owner saying it was inappropriate for Simpson to profit from his infamy.
-A special on St. Jude Children's Research Hospital in Memphis, Tennessee would have aired on the 27th with a locally produced program about domestic abuse, When Violence Hits Home, produced by WWCP/WATM Executive Producer, Josh Bandish, and anchored by Jim Penna, airing on the 29th had Fox not pulled the special from air on November 21.
+A special on St. Jude Children's Research Hospital in Memphis, Tennessee, would have aired on November 27 with a locally produced program about domestic abuse, When Violence Hits Home, produced by WWCP/WATM executive producer Josh Bandish and anchored by Jim Penna, airing on November 29 had Fox not pulled the special from air on November 21.
 WWCP also airs the locally produced Catholic news show Proclaim! on Sundays.

 Horseshoe Curve Communications bought out Peak Media's assets on December 31, 2010.
 However, the Peak Media name remains on WWCP's license.
 On July 22, 2013, Horseshoe Curve agreed to sell WWCP to Cunningham Broadcasting for $12 million.
 Sinclair Broadcast Group was to operate the station through shared services and joint sales agreements.
 However, the majority of Cunningham's stock is held by the Smith family (owners and founders of Sinclair).
 As a result, Sinclair would have effectively owned WWCP as well.
 As the LMA for WATM was part of the deal, it would have resulted in the major commercial television stations in the market being controlled by just two companies.
 It would have essentially made WWCP, WATM, and WJAC all sister stations and expanded on their existing news share arrangement (see below).
 However, on February 20, 2014, Horseshoe Curve informed the FCC that the sale of WWCP had fallen through; as a result, the sale application was dismissed on February 24.
 Two years later, on January 8, 2016, Cunningham agreed to program WWCP under a time brokerage agreement.

 On January 5, 2021, Horseshoe Curve agreed again to sell WWCP-TV and the LMA with WATM-TV to Cunningham, this time for $2.85 million.
 The transaction was approved by the FCC on March 4 and completed on April 1.